-8.2 It is recommended that the Board meets at least weekly in the immediate phase to drive the development of the plan.
-There will be scope for extraordinary meetings if required.

-9. Recommended terms of reference and membership of the Local Engagement Board

-9.1 The Local Engagement Board will provide strategic oversight for the Health Protection Board and the development of the Local Outbreak Plan.
-Guidance envisages that this oversight is provided through the Health and Wellbeing Board, in its statutory role as bringing local system partners together.
-It is recommended that in Portsmouth, the Local Engagement Board is established as a sub-committee of the Health and Wellbeing Board, as the full board has a wide membership and only meets quarterly.
-A sub-committee can have a focused membership and be more responsive to immediate need of the Health Protection Board.

-9.2 It is recommended that the membership of the Board is balanced to be composed half of elected members, and half of other membership, with the elected membership representing political proportionality.
-It is therefore recommended that the membership is:
+- 8.2 The Board meets weekly to drive the development of the plan.
+There will be scope for extraordinary meetings if required. - 9.
+Terms of reference and membership of the Local Engagement Board - 9.1 The Local Engagement Board provides strategic oversight for the Health Protection Board and the development and delivery of the Local Outbreak Plan.
+Guidance states this oversight is provided through the Health and Wellbeing Board, in its statutory role as bringing local system partners together.
+In Portsmouth, the Local Engagement Board is established as a sub-committee of the Health and Wellbeing Board, as the full board has a wide membership and only meets quarterly.
+A sub-committee has a focused membership and is more responsive to immediate need of the Health Protection Board. - 9.2 It is recommended that the membership of the Board is balanced to be composed half of elected members, and half of other membership, with the elected membership representing political proportionality.
+Therefore the membership is: